yaddEC/Rasterizer/README.md

 <h3 align="center"><img src = include/tgdfg.png></h3>

-## You can right click to activate the camera and press space to get out
+You can right click to activate the camera and press space to get out

+## Difficulties:

+Most problems came frome the code understanding and how 3d space work with math.
+It was a difficult project most function were time consuming to implement.
+The lag of a code not working make it difficult to debbug and understand the problems.
+It was a bit of a blind search.